 Why Is Website Speed Important?

-First-time visitors typically spent little time on unknown websites.
-Among the few noticeable things is how fast the website loads.
+First-time visitors typically spent less time on unknown websites.
+Among the criteria to stay or not on a site, is how fast it loads.
 Website speed affects the user experience.
 If the page is slow, they won't wait but jump to the next browser tab (high bounce rate, drop-offs).
 You can't expect time-consuming content to become viral.
-Who will ever share a slow page?
+Who likes to share a slow page?

 Speed is affected by the server location.
 It makes sense to measure loading time near the server location and not get biased results from distance points at the other side of the world.
 Time to first byte (TTFB) should be between 200 and 500 milliseconds on average.
 Higher values are considered very slow and lower values, ideal.